movabletype/mt-theme-jungfrau/README.md

 The following copyright notice applies to all the files provided in this distribution, including binary files, unless explicitly noted otherwise.

-Copyright 2017 Six Apart, Ltd.
+Copyright 2017 Six Apart Ltd.